Spanish Armada: Elizabethan period

-Execution
+Battle

+Fleet descriptions

 Prior to the undertaking, Pope Sixtus V allowed Philip to collect crusade taxes and granted his men indulgences.
 The blessing of the armada's banner on 25 April 1588, was similar to the ceremony used prior to the Battle of Lepanto in 1571.
 On 21 July 1588 (N.S), the armada set sail from Lisbon and headed for the English Channel.
 When it left Lisbon, the fleet was composed of 141 ships, with 10,138 sailors and 19,315 soldiers.
 There were also 1,545 non-combatants (volunteers, officers' servants, friars, artillerists etc.) The fleet carried 1,500 brass guns and 1,000 iron guns.
 The full body of the fleet took two days to leave port.

 The armada was delayed by bad weather.
 Storms in the Bay of Biscay along the Galician coast forced four galleys commanded by Captain Diego de Medrano and one galleon to turn back, and other ships had to put in to A Coruña for repairs, leaving 137 ships that sailed for the English Channel.
 Nearly half of the ships were not built as warships and were used for duties such as scouting and dispatch work, or for carrying supplies, animals and troops.
 The armada included 24 purpose-built warships, 44 armed merchantmen, 38 auxiliary vessels and 34 supply ships.

 In the Spanish Netherlands, Parma had mustered a polyglot army of 60,583 soldiers; Spanish, Italians, Burgundians, Irish, Scottish, Walloon and German, with 3650 cavalry.
 He ordered hundreds of flyboats to be built to carry them across the channel (Note: Martin & Parker give 30,500 and raised to 30,000 infantry and 2,000 cavalry Also, the hoax paper The English Mercurie published by Authoritie, Whitehall 23 July 1588, Imprinted at London by Chriss Barker, Her Highness's Printer, 1588, otherwise states fairly accurately, p.
 3, "all the Spanish troops in the Netherlands, and consists of thirty thousand Foot and eighteen hundred Horse.") while awaiting the arrival of the armada.
 Since the element of surprise was long gone, the new plan was to use the cover of the warships to convey the army on barges to a place near London.
 In all, 55,000 men were to have been mustered, a huge army for that time.
 On the day the armada set sail, Elizabeth's ambassador in the Netherlands, Valentine Dale, met Parma's representatives in peace negotiations.
 The English made a vain effort to intercept the armada in the Bay of Biscay.
 On 6 July, negotiations were abandoned, and the English fleet stood prepared, if ill-supplied, at Plymouth, awaiting news of Spanish movements.